-- Whether we may continue to write insurance on new residential mortgage loans due to actions our regulators or the GSEs could take upon deterioration in our capital position or based upon their projections of future deterioration in our capital position.
-This challenge is discussed under "Capital" below. - Whether we will prevail in legal proceedings challenging whether our rescissions were proper or if we enter into material resolution arrangements.
-For additional information about this challenge and other potentially significant challenges that we face, see "Rescissions" below as well as our risk factors titled "Our losses could increase if rescission rates decrease faster than we are projecting, we do not prevail in proceedings challenging whether our rescissions were proper or we enter into material resolution arrangements" and "We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future."
+Whether we may continue to write insurance on new residential mortgage loans due to actions our regulators or the GSEs could take based upon our capital position or based upon their projections of future deterioration in our capital position.
+This challenge is discussed under "Capital" below.

+- Whether we will prevail in legal proceedings challenging whether our rescissions were proper or if we enter into material resolution arrangements.
+For additional information about this challenge and other potentially significant challenges that we face, see "Rescissions" below as well as our risk factors titled "Our losses could increase if rescission rates decrease faster than we are projecting, we do not prevail in proceedings challenging whether our rescissions were proper or we enter into material resolution arrangements," "We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future" and "Resolution of our dispute with the Internal Revenue Service could adversely affect us."
 An adverse outcome in these matters would negatively impact our capital position.
-See discussion of this challenge under "Capital" below.

-• Whether private mortgage insurance will remain a significant credit enhancement alternative for low down payment single family mortgages.
+See discussion of this challenge under "Capital" below. - · Whether private mortgage insurance will remain a significant credit enhancement alternative for low down payment single family mortgages.
 A definition of "qualified residential mortgages" ("QRM") that significantly impacts the volume of low down payment mortgages available to be insured or a possible restructuring or change in the charters of the GSEs could significantly affect our business.
 This challenge is discussed under "Qualified Residential Mortgages" and "GSE Reform" below.
+For another factor that could decrease the demand for mortgage insurance see our risk factor titled "The implementation of the Basel III capital accord, or other changes to our customers' capital requirements, may discourage the use of mortgage insurance."